 Menu

-A how-to guide for National Societies will help them make use of the very best available climate and weather information, ensuring humanitarian interventions contribute to national adaptation agendas and do not expose people to additional climate risks.
+A new brief, including the remaining four, explains how to apply the best available climate and weather information, ensuring humanitarian interventions contribute to national adaptation agendas and do not expose people to additional climate risks.

-*In 2014, the Climate Centre was part of the UK-funded BRACED alliance, which aimed to help people become more resilient to climate extremes in South and South-East Asia and the Sahel.
-We implemented knowledge management, aiming for transformational impact on people’s resilience to climate extremes.
+And in 2014 the Climate Centre was responsible for knowledge management in the BRACED alliance, which aimed to increase community resilience to climate extremes in South and South-East Asia and the Sahel.

 Partners for Resilience (PfR)